samuelfrnk/RSSIProximityML/README.md

 Notes:
 - Based on insights from Experiments 1 and 2, the methodology was adjusted, leading to more concise data collection in Experiment 3.
 - Experiment 4 was conducted to examine the influence of the battery life onto the RSSI values.
 - Experiment 5 was conducted outside.
+Before the data was aggregated inside the large dataset, entries corresponding to a Mac addresses which had a RSSI value over 30 were filtered out over the all distances.

 ### Experiments ML-Models